 And unfortunately, when we do not include the body wisdom in our healing not only do we miss the deeper messages yearning to be acknowledged by our bodies, but we often unintentionally give the pain more strength and power over us.

 It is only when we fully embrace and unconditionally meet what is exactly the way it is, that we can eventually transform it.
 This is the paradox of change!
+And this is the aim of the female sexual pain support group at The Pathway to Pleasure Collective.

 This group is for women who: